 I'm pleased to offer a broad range of services—from editorial development to self-publishing consulting—to individual clients at many different points on their publishing journey.
+I'd love to help you with whatever you're working on!

 Developmental editing, line editing, copyediting, and proofreading on hundreds of books and articles across virtually all genres.
 Select clients include: 826 National, Bloomsbury Publishing, Echoing Green, Gates Foundation, McSweeney’s, Library of America, New York Review of Books, Penguin Random House, The Pitchfork Review, and TED Books.